Predicting the consequences of molecular change

 Chief Technical Officer

-As Multiscale’s Chief Technical Officer, Dr. Rawlik leads the development of our AI-driven biological modeling platform.
+Dr. Rawlik’s research bridges theoretical machine learning and real-world genomic analysis.
+As Multiscale’s Chief Technical Officer, he leads the development of our AI-driven biological modeling platform.
 His rare combination of deep technical expertise and proven business leadership makes him ideally suited to transform our vision of a comprehensive, cross-species biological model into reality.

 Mirella Lapata